manishkumar-agarwal/PowerApp-ApiApp-Integration/README.md

 This set-up requires the below components as the building blocks.
 (Refer to the 'Setup-Demo Instructions.md' for trying this out)

 a) API App instances for the PowerApp integration

 b) API App instance for mocking the Enterprise API

-c) Azure Key Vault - This holds the API Key updated by
+c) Azure Key Vault - This holds the API Key updated by an admin as a Secret

 d) Power App Custom Connector

 e) Canvas Power App